 Let’s explore some of the reasons why these Ford Expedition air suspensions fail as often as they do:

-The Ford Expedition is a big vehicle
+The Ford Expedition is a big, heavy vehicle.

 This will surprise absolutely no one.
 The Ford Expedition is a huge car.
 That’s probably part of the reason you bought it.

-While a car as big as the Expedition is very useful to hauling people and things, all that extra size means extra weight.
+While a car as big as the Expedition is very useful for hauling people and things, all that extra size means extra weight.
 The component charged with carrying all that weight is the air suspension.

 Weighing in at just under 6,000 pounds, just keeping the Expedition off the ground is a monumental task.
 Add to that a few people and cargo and you are really asking a lot of your suspension to begin with.